Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Conclusion

 \section{Conclusion}

 This work revisits Self-Organizing Maps through the lens of distance geometry and shows that their activation patterns contain sufficient information to recover the original input exactly.
 By interpreting the squared distances to prototypes as a structured system of affine constraints, we derived a linear inversion mechanism that is fully deterministic, geometrically grounded, and requires no probabilistic modeling.
-Building on this principle, we introduced MUSIC, a topology-aware update rule that generates smooth and interpretable semantic trajectories on the prototype lattice.
+Building on this principle, we introduced MUSIC, a manifold-aware update rule that generates smooth and interpretable semantic trajectories on the prototype lattice.
 MUSIC combines the selective manipulation of squared distances with Tikhonov regularization, producing stable flows within Voronoi regions and controlled reorientations across their boundaries.

 Across experiments on synthetic mixtures, handwritten digits, and facial images, MUSIC reveals how SOM structure shapes latent dynamics.
 On a GMM, the method exhibits the expected behaviour of a piecewise-linear flow driven by prototype geometry.
 On MNIST, it produces meaningful cross-class transitions with clear intermediate states and quantifiable continuity.
 On Labelled Faces in the Wild, MUSIC enables attribute-specific transformations and user-defined semantic edits while preserving identity and photometric coherence.

-These results highlight the method's ability to operate on complex visual manifolds, maintaining both interpretability and geometric consistency.
+The quantitative evaluation on MNIST provides concrete evidence for the advantages of topology-guided interpolation.
+Across ten digit pairs, MUSIC produces significantly sharper intermediate images than linear interpolation ($p\!=\!0.002$, all pairs favouring MUSIC) and maintains higher minimum classifier confidence on the majority of transitions.
+A classifier confidence analysis reveals that MUSIC transitions directly between source and target class basins, while linear interpolation detours through semantically unrelated regions.
+The hyperparameter study confirms practical robustness: mean confidence varies by less than one percentage point across the full range of the preservation weight, and the Tikhonov parameter exhibits well-behaved regularisation dynamics consistent with the theory.

 A key strength of the framework is its architectural generality.
-Because inversion and MUSIC rely solely on prototype coordinates and squared--distance geometry, they extend naturally to the whole family of prototype--based models: classical SOMs, Growing Neural Gas, Dynamic and Hierarchical SOMs, adaptive–topology variants, and hybrid approaches such as SOM--VAE.
+Because inversion and MUSIC rely solely on prototype coordinates and squared--distance geometry, they extend naturally to the whole family of prototype--based models: classical SOMs, Growing Neural Gas, Dynamic and Hierarchical SOMs, adaptive--topology variants, and hybrid approaches such as SOM--VAE.
 In all cases, the prototypes provide the coordinate chart while MUSIC supplies the continuous dynamics.

 The method also comes with clear limitations.
 Reconstruction fidelity is bounded by the expressiveness of the latent basis (e.g., PCA, autoencoder embeddings), and cannot match the realism of modern generative decoders.
 The SOM approximates the data manifold only piecewise linearly, so curvature is captured discretely rather than continuously.
 Nonetheless, these constraints are precisely what endow the approach with interpretability: prototype geometry makes latent transitions transparent, stable, and semantically meaningful.